metalbear-co/metalbear.co/content/en/blog/ephemeral-containers/index.md

 ## Conclusion

 Ephemeral containers really do turn out to be super useful as they save the hassle of switching namespaces and interacting with various container runtimes.
-This is great as long as our scope is limited to debugging network traffic.
-But in case of mirrord, where filesystem access is also necessary, it is not possible to perform file operations through ephemeral containers due to lack of availability of the `mnt` namespace.

 While Kubernetes Jobs needs to be privileged, we can easily get rid of the privileged security context when using ephemeral containers because we don’t need to mount the container runtime sockets.

-It is to be noted that, Kubernetes Jobs come with a `TTL controller`[^2] which enables deletion of resources created by the Job on completion.
-A similar feature for ephemeral containers could prove to be useful.
+It should be noted that, Kubernetes Jobs come with a TTL controller which enables deletion of resources created by the Job on completion.
+A similar feature for ephemeral containers could prove to be useful (we have a KEP in the works).

-In summary, this little exploration probably calls for a new KEP for ephemeral containers with a focus on the following -

-- Support for file system mounting - Original container's `root` path will be exposed under `/original_root` or something similar, so we can leverage the debug image for resources, but still access the running container’s file system.
-- Ability to select which namespaces to override - Network, Mount, IPC, etc.
-- Autoclean on completion -  Clear entries from the Ephemeral Containers list after they finish executing.
+**Note:** This blogpost is updated on `July 27, 2022`.
+I found out through a [Twitter discussion](https://twitter.com/Mehulwastaken/status/1550228831398727680) that it is possible to have access to the pid namespace by explicitly specifying the target container explicitly.

 [^1]: https://github.com/kubernetes/enhancements/issues/277
 [^2]: https://kubernetes.io/docs/concepts/workloads/controllers/job/#ttl-mechanism-for-finished-jobs